thedep2/decider/README.md

 - [Architecture Principles](docs/architecture_principles.md) - Detailed explanation of CQRS/ES, modular architecture, and the Decider pattern
 - [Development Guidelines](docs/guidelines.md) - Guidelines for developers working on the project
+- [SOLID Analysis](docs/SOLID_analysis.md) - Analysis of how the project adheres to SOLID principles
+- [Event Pattern](docs/event_pattern.md) - Detailed explanation of the Event pattern implementation